 WPI's distinctive undergraduate education combines rigorous theory with hands-on application.
 Across your four years you'll be expected to apply your knowledge in innovative ways to solve significant, real-world problems.
 Past teams have tackled such projects as developing a mobile dialysis vehicle and designing ski and snowboard bindings to help mitigate ACL injuries.
 Mechanical engineering students also have access to several collaborative alliances between WPI and industry, including the Metals Processing Institute (MPI) and its research centers.

-WPI’s BS in Mechanical Engineering program provides you with the essential skills and experiences to explore mechanical engineering’s diverse opportunities.
-Fifty percent of our mechanical engineering requirements are electives, so you’ll choose an academic path targeted at what interests you most.
+WPI’s degree in mechanical engineering provides you with the essential skills and experiences you’ll need to explore this lucrative field’s myriad opportunities.
+Fifty percent of our mechanical engineering requirements are electives, so you’ll be able to craft an academic experience targeted toward what interests you most.

 WPI’s project-based educational approach means you’ll take hands-on engineering courses every year—right from your first semester.
 You’ll learn and work with our renowned faculty tackling projects from nano-component fabricating to the largest aircraft carrier endeavors.